giovanni-da-rumore/nys-major-capital-improvements-parser/README.md

 # nys-major-capital-improvements-parser
-Converts New York State data on Housing Major Capital Improvements Cases to CSV files
+Converts NYS data on major capital improvements cases (for housing) to CSV files